Healthdirect Free Australian health advice you can count on.

 How is hypoglycaemia treated?

-It is important to treat hypoglycaemia straight away.
-This will stop your blood glucose level from dropping even lower.
+It is important to treat hypoglycaemia straight away to stop your blood glucose level from dropping even lower.
 Untreated hypos can be dangerous.

-Have about 15 grams of quick acting carbohydrate.
-Choose something that is easy to swallow such as:
+Carbohydrates include sugars such as glucose.
+Have about 15g of fast-acting carbohydrate.
+Choose something that is easy to swallow, for example:

-• 6 or 7 regular size jellybeans OR
+• 6 or 7 regular size jelly beans

 • 3 teaspoons of sugar or honey

-If your blood glucose level is still below 4 mmol/L, repeat Step 1 with another 15 g of glucose.
+If your blood glucose level is still below 4mmol/L, repeat Step 2.

-If your blood glucose level has risen above 4 mmol/L go to Step 2.
+If your blood glucose level has risen above 4mmol/L go to Step 3.

-Now you should eat a snack or meal with longer acting carbohydrate, such as:
+Next, you should eat a snack or meal with longer-acting carbohydrate, such as:

 Can hypoglycaemia be prevented?

-• a snack that contains longer acting carbohydrate
+• a snack that contains a longer-acting carbohydrate

 Visit Diabetes Australia to learn more about blood glucose monitoring